Saturday, December 7, 2024

 9. Black Country, New Road – Ants From Up Here

 I’ll never comprehend how a 22 year-old, with so precious little time on this earth, can conjure the sort of artistic tour-de-force on display on BCNR’s Ants From Up Here.
-I am speaking of Isaac Woods (and the rest of the band) who’s intimate and often harrowing lyrical self-flagellation seems way beyond his years, like he’s some reincarnated old soul who in past life won a Pulitzer prize for poetry.
+I am speaking of Isaac Woods (and the rest of the band) who’s intimate and often harrowing lyrical self-flagellation seems way beyond his years, like he’s some reincarnated old soul who in a past life won a Pulitzer prize for poetry.
 Others might feel the same incredulity of when first hearing The Decemberists, Bright Eyes, Arcade Fire, or Wolf Parade.
 But Woods seems beyond even these luminaries, joining the ranks of savant geniuses like Jeff Mangum and his fever dream fantasies with Neutral Milk Hotel; or a young Nick Cave or Bob Dylan.
 There would normally be the risk of experiencing these songs as self-pitying and tiring indulgence but Woods, in his seasoned baritone, seems to capture the darkest feelings of most young people in a way that comes off as universal.
 It's just that it is a very rare person who possesses the emotional depth, conceit, and tenacity to put those feelings into words and song.
 Incisive and clever turns of phrase give novel insights into daily microaggressions, self-doubt, fear, loathing and the occasional moment of cautious optimism.
 What makes the artistic statement of Ants From Up Here so profound is the coupling of Woods lyrics and world-weary voice with the accompanying music.
 “Post-rock” is the catch-all term that is most often used, but, like Neutral Milk Hotel, it is the pre-rock flavors that surprise – improv jazz, klezmer, showtunes, and classical forms put this album out of time/place so fundamentally that it is hard to grasp the musical objectives at times.
 This makes things unsettling, tightly wound, and occasionally frustrating to listen to.
 Which makes the melodic, anthemic, crescendoing moments all the more rewarding and satisfying.
 This is not a record to throw on piecemeal – it demands an attentive listen, beginning to end, and probably alone.
 Woods left the band four days before the release of this album.
 He was unhappy and one might predict that his unhappiness, as contritely described to fans, is probably profound and crippling in actuality.
 Like an inevitable casualty of genius, like Jeff Mangum disappearing into eastern Europe soon after In The Aeroplane Over The Sea blew up.
 Choice song: “Concorde”.

 8. Petite League – Thrill Seekers

-Since the release of No Hitter in 2016, the New York (and baseball) obsessed indie rockers Petite League have lost exactly zero steam, slamming in excellent LPs year after year.
+Since the release of No Hitter in 2016, the New York (and baseball) obsessed indie rockers Petite League have lost exactly zero steam, slamming out excellent LPs year after year.
 To keep the baseball metaphor going, the band has perfected it’s swing and does not seem inclined to change their form.
 Yes, perhaps they could switch things up in an attempt to go bigger and aim for bleachers, but why mess with such a great hit percentage?
 They remain consistent in their approach, weaving clever stories about their city and the people in it over top of peppy, fuzzy guitar.
 The production choice to treat Lorenzo Cook’s vocals so it sounds like he is coming out of handheld transistor radio remains.
 This is a good thing – along with his nasally/scratchy quasi-punk vocal style, this IS the sound of Petite League and it never gets old to me.
 Ever since hearing “Hang the Cowboy” (on 2019’s Rattler) I’ve been a fan and bloody impressed that every single song is good to excellent.
 Fun fact: Lorenzo Cook offered a limited number of Instagram friends to throw him a song that he would cover for a small fee.
 I gave him my very own “Forest For Trees” (on 2019’s For Fear, under my moniker Green Palm Radiation) and he didn’t disappoint.
 So amazing to hear it through the Petite League filter.
 Choice song: “Nite Stairs”.

 7. The Loyal Seas – Strange Mornings in the Garden

 I completely lost track of post-Belly Tanya Donelly and in the interim she’s apparently gone through some magical musical transformation.
 The Loyal Seas may be best described as countrified orchestral folk pop and modern comparisons could maybe include Sharon Van Etten and Angel Olsen (“Early Light” is a good example).
 But so much more seems to be going on here.
 This album took me completely by surprise and I struggling with my superlatives.
 These are gorgeous and sublime ballads buoyed by Abbey Road level production.
 There is a mature 70’s AOR depth, with Fleetfood Mac feels.
 I neglect to mention that Loyal Seas is a duo of Donelly and Brian Sullivan (Dylan In The Movies), the latter of whom I know nothing.
 His dulcet baritone is right in your ear and is maybe even jarring at first.
 He sounds a little bit like Ken Griffin (Rollerskate Skinny, Favourite Sons) and a lot like whoever sings lead for The Mink Lungs.
-Donelly, meanwhile croons and soars with a measured skill that simply wasn’t present in her Belly days.
+Donelly, meanwhile, croons and soars with a measured skill that simply wasn’t present in her Belly days.
 There is rich instrumentation throughout, with piano and strings joining acoustic guitar and jangly electric chords and arpeggios.
 Sometimes the tempo shifts up to catchy indiepop territory, as with title track (and first single), an amazing highlight that eschews the country for Belle and Sebastian/The Ocean Blue vibes.
 This record is not on Spotify (good for them!) but I sure hope people find it on Bandcamp.
 It may be the greatest hidden gem of the year.
 Choice track: Strange Mornings In The Garden”.

 6. fine. – Love, Death, Dreams, and the Sleep Between

 Went back to my initial notes on this: “Wow…what a find!
 Kind of Quivers, Weepies, great big pop choruses.
 Every song is great, many are fantastic.”
 Months later, my first impressions have held firm.
 Subjangle Records does it again (the THIRD entry into my Top 30 from this modest little label) with England’s fine. (yes, this band's name is unnecessarily lowercased with a period, making them annoying to write about and even more difficult to search online.
 Herein, they will be more simply called “Fine”).
 This is rich and upbeat jangle pop, albeit with a more vocals heavy, Phil Spectorish wall of sound production.
 It opens gently and with a choral arrangement style that invites some sort of specific adjective that does not exist.
 I was immediately reminded of “Invisible Republic” by Young Galaxy and the all-hands-on-deck vocal approaches of Broken Social Scene, Stars, New Pornographers, Architecture in Helsinki, and Arcade Fire.
 It’s not that annoying gang vocal approach that has been adopted by many indie bands and car commercials – but nonetheless it is multiple voices belting out melody with close harmony with a combination of fervor and precision.
 Every song has a catchy verse and chorus, lovely build ups and breakdowns, and usually some irresistible crescendo.
-Fine may indeed get lost in the overly crowded world of contemporary indie, especially as its hard to pinpoint who the audience is here.
+Fine may indeed get lost in the overly crowded world of contemporary indie, especially as it's hard to pinpoint who the audience is here.
 Whoever is still listening to Belle and Sebastian maybe?
 (I know I still am).
 I think the band would have been better positioned in 2004 or so to garner a following (a fledgling Pitchfork.com would have drooled over them, and would probably dismiss them today, as their reviews are now often inscrutable and asinine).
 Also throwing back to the early 2000’s is the number of tracks – we are treated with 19 (!) songs, all strong, as if they have been stockpiling them for this release (another reason CDs are great).
 I hope they get some press.
 This is a GREAT record and they deserve some recognition.
 Choice track: “(Breathe Out) Dreams II”.

 5. Papercuts – Past Life Regression

 Because of my love for spritely indiepop on the one hand and woozy shoegaze on the other, many of my favorite albums land right in the middle, and are best described as “psychpop”.
-Bands like Apples in Stereo, The Minders, High Dials, Mantles, Woods, Brian Jonestown Massacre and many, many others, come to mind.
+Bands like Apples in Stereo, The Minders, High Dials, Mantles, Woods, Brian Jonestown Massacre and many, many others come to mind.
 Papercuts – which is essentially the work of San Francisco’s Jason Quever – have been active for almost 20 years, with the 2004 release of LP Mockingbird.
 I’ve discovered Papercuts late in the game and only now am I accessing their rich discography.
 On Past Life Regression, there is a jangly foundation but it is enhanced by a warm psychedelic vibe – some MBV glide guitar, vintage organs treated with tremolo, and airy sounding vocals that sound similar to Anton Newcombe, who himself mines the sounds of British 60’s sounds of the Rolling Stones and Zombies, and others of that era.
 Sometimes they sound like Luna and share the deep-rooted influences of the Velvet Underground.
 “I Want My Jacket Back” sounds like a Left Banke song.
 All the comparisons aside, why this album is so highly rated to me is that every song is engaging and interesting while producing a palpable nostalgia for summers of love.
 Choice track: “Sinister Smile

 4. Jaguar Sun – All We’ve Ever Known